tomhendra/courses/19-testing-javascript/README.md

 ```

 ### 3.8.
 Disable Unnecessary ESLint Stylistic Rules with eslint-config-prettier

+Because prettier can automatically fix a lot of stylistic issues in our codebase, it’s not necessary to have eslint check for those and it can actually be kind of annoying if it does.
+So let’s see how we can use eslint-config-prettier to disable all rules that are made irrelevant thanks to prettier.

 - ESLint and Prettier are both great tools, but there is one situation when they can clash.
 - That is if there's an ESLint rule that prevents something like having an extra semicolon, but Prettier would automatically fix that for us anyway.